 Now, the thing about queer culture that’s different from a lot of other cultures is that many of us can “pass,” and that there’s usually no inherited continuance.
 It’s not the same as race (though I’d also point out that intersections exist), but if I draw an imperfect parallel, were I to craft a pseudonym of, say, a black man, and used that voice online – even if I thought I was saying good things and fighting the right causes and reviewing books positively – I do not have the right – because I do not have the life experience to claim the voice of a black man.
 I really don’t think anyone would argue with me about that, and yet when this situation arises with women adopting gay male personas as writers – and then blogging, reviewing, and otherwise using that voice – I don’t see much of a difference.

 Now, I hope I’m being very clear about some key things.
 I absolutely don’t think women can’t write m/m or gay fiction (please re-read that as many times as you need to believe me, okay?)
 I also don’t see anything wrong with using a pseudonym.
 I don’t even think there’s anything inherently off about using a pseudonym that isn’t aligned with the gender you identify with.
-But if you’re adopting a whole persona and identity from a culture – be it a race, sexual orientation, gender, neurotype or any other group to which you don’t belong – and you choose to speak from that role, you’re stepping over a line.
+But if you’re adopting a whole persona and identity from a culture – be it a race, sexual orientation, gender, neurotype or any other group to which you don’t belong – and you choose to speak from that role in any way that isn’t just sales-related branding, you’re stepping over a line.

 I’d turn that down in a heartbeat.
 Same as if I’d written under a female pseudonym and somehow managed to get nominated for a Bailey’s Woman’s Prize.